This post may contain affiliate links.

 Chow Mein uses thin noodles and a lighter sauce, while Lo Mein features thicker, boiled noodles and a heavier, saucier dish.

-If you’re a fan of quick and easy Chinese takeout dishes, you simply can’t miss out on these recipes:
+If you’re a fan of quick and easy Chinese takeout recipes, you simply can’t miss out on these gems:

 Chow Mein Noodles